 5. Apply for debt consolidation payment processing

-Finally, you will want to apply for a high risk merchant account that can help support your card transactions.
-In order to process the payments from your clients, you will need the means to accept them online or in person (depending on how your business is structured).
+Finally, you will want to obtain a high risk merchant account that can help support your card transactions.
+In order to process the payments from your clients, you will need the means to accept them online or in-person (depending on how your business is structured).
 Having a merchant account in place will allow you to accept debit and credit card payments easily and securely.
 Through a payment gateway online or at a mobile wireless terminal, this step is essential to your business.